CodeForSocialGood/calltocode.org/docs/CONTRIBUTING.md

 # Contributing to calltocode.org

-This document contains general guidelines for contributing to calltocode:
+This document contains general guidelines for contributing to this project:

 - [Prerequisites](#prerequisites)
 - [Getting the Project Source](#source)